Search for a specific family below

 Ferguson Family Adoption

-is adopting a child from Ghana
+is adopting from Ghana

 Hi!
 We're CJ and Alex (and Felista), and we live in Denton, TX.
 While in the process of adopting from the Caribbean country of St. Vincent and the Grenadines, we welcomed home our wonderful daughter Felista!
 She is originally from Malawi, Africa and was a complete surprise and wonderful blessing to our little family.
 We are still in the process of our original adoption, and Felista cannot wait to be a big sister!

 God likes to change your plans, and while in the process of adopting from St Vincent (again), we were made aware of a little 2 year old boy in Ghana in need of a forever family.
 We said "yes!" and now we are in the process of being home Emmanuel, our son.
 The entire process could take as little as 8 months, as long as we can come up with the necessary funds for each step.